Apple MacBook Black Friday 2020 deals: Get $100 off MacBook Air and MacBook Pro

 |$2,449

-The new, fanless MacBook Air starts at $999 and features Apple's M1 processor that has an 8‑core CPU, 7‑core GPU and 16‑core Neural Engine.
+The new, fanless MacBook Air starts at $999 and features Apple's M1 processor that has an eight‑core CPU, seven‑core GPU and 16‑core Neural Engine.
 The system also supplies 8GB of RAM and a 256GB SSD.
 It lacks the Touch Bar (which could be viewed as a net positive) but features a 13.3-inch Retina display, Touch ID and the Magic keyboard.
 Read our MacBook Air (M1) review.

 The step-up MacBook Air model delivers the M1 processor with a slight difference from the baseline model -- it has an eight-core GPU versus the seven cores you get in the model above.
 It also doubles the storage capacity with a 512GB SSD.
 Read our MacBook Air (M1) review.

-The new 13-inch MacBook Pro uses Apple's new M1 processor, which is an 8-core CPU with 4 performance cores and 4 efficiency cores, an 8-core GPU and a 16-core Neural Engine.
+The new 13-inch MacBook Pro uses Apple's new M1 processor, which is an eight-core CPU with four performance cores and four efficiency cores, an eight-core GPU and a 16-core Neural Engine.
 The baseline model also features 8GB of RAM, a 256GB SSD, a Retina display, the Magic keyboard and the Touch Bar with Touch ID.
 Last week, it was selling on Amazon with a $49 discount -- now it's $50 off at B&H. The Amazon price cut is gone, but it's worth monitoring Amazon for its return.
 If you want to upgrade the RAM on a new MacBook Pro, however, you'll need to buy from Apple.

 The step-up MacBook Pro model doubles the storage capacity with a 512GB SSD.
 As with the baseline model above, last week's $49 Amazon discount has moved to B&H.